nickchase/k0s/docs/runtime.md

 As of 1.27.1, k0s allows dynamic configuration of containerd CRI runtimes.
-This works by k0s creating a special directory in `/etc/k0s/containerd.d/` where users can place partial containerd configuration files.
+This works by k0s creating a special directory in `/etc/k0s/containerd.d/` where you can place partial containerd configuration files.

-K0s will automatically pick up these files and add them as containerd configuration `imports`.
-If a partial configuration file contains a CRI plugin configuration section, k0s will instead treat such a file as a [merge patch] to k0s's default containerd configuration.
+K0s automatically picks up these files and adds them as containerd configuration `imports`.
+If a partial configuration file contains a CRI plugin configuration section, k0s instead treats such a file as a [merge patch] to k0s's default containerd configuration.
 This is to mitigate [containerd's decision] to replace rather than merge individual plugin configuration sections from imported configuration files.
 However, this behavior [may][containerd#7347]